 The Connecticut Geological and Natural History Survey produces maps and publications including survey bulletins, reports of investigations, statewide and detailed quadrangle maps, digital geologic imagery and GIS data, biological and botanical reports of investigation, and geologic guidebooks among others.
-Many of these publications are available through the DEEP Store.
+Many older bulletins and geologic guidebooks are available online.
+Print publications are available through the Connecticut State Library, and some publications are for sale through the DEEP Store.

 Survey Library and Scientific Collections

 The Connecticut Geological and Natural History Survey maintains an archival documents library containing materials relevant to the Survey mission.
 Rare and out-of-print Survey publications are also housed in the library.
 The library is accessed with assistance from Survey staff.
-Botanical scientific collections are primarily archived through partnerships with the University of Connecticut.
-Geological collections are housed in Hartford and in the Geological Collections Repository in Farmington.
+Botanical scientific collections are primarily archived through a partnership with the University of Connecticut.
+Geological collections are housed in Hartford and in the Geological Collections Repository in Portland.

 - Aquatic Plant Inventory

 - Endangered Species

 - To contact the Natural History Survey, Natural Diversity Database, e-mail the program office.